 MATTEL 1970 BIG BUSINESS & 1971 V.I.P.
 SCENE SHIRTS

 The three shirts below are occasionally listed by online sellers as belonging to this series.
 The green and blue shirts are from the 1970 outfit Big Business, and the red shirt is from the 1971 outfit V.I.P.
 Scene.
 These shirts differ in three main ways: they have four buttons (Casual All Stars shirts have three), they have a slit at the back of the neck for the talking pull-string (Casual All Stars shirts do not), and the shirt bottoms are rounded, whereas the Casual All Stars short-sleeved shirts are straight.

 MATTEL 1971 SLACKS ARE BACK TROUSERS

 The green slacks below have a Ken label, so can only be from the Action Wear Slacks Are Back series.
 No other Mod era slacks are labelled.
-They also have fly-stitching, whereas the later, lime-green, Casual All Stars slacks do not.
+They also have fly-stitching, whereas the Taiwan-made Casual All Stars slacks, which these resemble, do not.

 MATTEL 1974 BEST BUY SHIRT

 This red flowery shirt is very similar to the Casual All Stars ones, but it has differences – the collar is not made well enough and is too large, it has only one popper, and the sleeves are slightly too short.
 It is by Mattel though, and also a Sears (store) exclusive.
 It was part of their 1974 exclusive Best Buy Fashions collection.
 More photos of this shirt can be seen in the section 1974 The Outfits.